- General Instructions

 XYZ University awards a scholarship to N, a nonresident alien student.
 The only condition of the scholarship is that N attends classes and maintains a minimum level of academic performance.
 The scholarship income is not compensatory because N is not required to perform services as an employee as a condition for receiving the scholarship.

 Compensatory scholarship or fellowship income is considered to be dependent personal services income.
-Therefore, complete Form 8233 for this income only if you are claiming a tax treaty withholding exemption for part or all of that income.
-Do not complete Form 8233 to claim the daily personal exemption amount.
+Therefore, complete Form 8233 for this income if you are claiming a tax treaty withholding exemption for part or all of that income.

-For any part of this compensatory income for which you are not claiming a tax treaty withholding exemption, use Form W-4.
-See Completing Form W-4, earlier.
+For any part of this compensatory income for which you are not claiming a tax treaty withholding exemption, use Form W-4 or the Withholding Calculator at www.irs.gov/individuals/irs-withholding-calculator.
+For the Form W-4, see Completing your 2018 Form W-4, earlier.

 Noncompensatory scholarship or fellowship income is scholarship or fellowship income that is not compensatory scholarship or fellowship income (defined earlier).

-In most cases, the taxable portion of noncompensatory scholarship or fellowship income (defined later) paid to a nonresident alien is subject to withholding at:
+In most cases, the taxable portion of noncompensatory scholarship or fellowship income (defined next) paid to a nonresident alien is subject to withholding at:

 Taxable portion of noncompensatory scholarship or fellowship income.